miguelfp/nthRootsOfUnity/README.md

 When using this software, make sure the src/ and $PETSC_DIR/bin folders are added to the PYTHONPATH environment variable.
-If you are using bash, this can be accomplished executing the followind command:
+If you are using bash, this can be accomplished executing the following command:

 $ export PYTHONPATH=$PWD/src:$PETSC_DIR/bin